 Every learning facility wants to bring out the best in its students.
 While the quality of the curriculum is vital, it is not the only factor.
 The interior should not be underestimated, so how do you design a positive space in which students and teachers flourish?

-This was the key question in the creation of the modernized campus of Avans University of Applied Sciences in Den Bosch, the Netherlands.
-The centerpiece of the space is Xplora, an impressive open multimedia room where approximately 1,500 students learn, work, and interact on a daily basis.
+This was the key question in the creation of the modernised campus of Avans University of Applied Sciences in Den Bosch, the Netherlands.
+The centrepiece of the space is Xplora, an impressive open multimedia room where approximately 1,500 students learn, work, and interact on a daily basis.
 Ernest Pieters of Rienks Architects led the design effort.
 Let’s look at what makes this new location so inspiring and conducive to productive learning.

 Structure and zoning

 “When you design a working environment for so many different occupants – in this case students, staff and visitors, you need to give serious thought to the manageability.
 That’s why we opted for an easily accessible location with plenty of space.” says Pieters.
 “We divided Xplora into separate zones, each with its own function.
 The first is the busiest, behind that is a zone with murmuring background noise, and the last is a quiet zone.
 This transition from loud to quiet gives students flexibility, with multiple types of working spaces to choose from.”

 In structure, Xplora resembles a city centre.
 In a European city, such as Amsterdam or Den Bosch, the downtown area is a succession of squares, streets and remarkable buildings, which provides structure to city visitors.
 The urban tapestry helps people determine where they are and where they want to go next.
 This concept was translated into the learning and working environment of Xplora, by creating immediately recognisable main streets, squares and landmarks to help with orientation.